rstudio/rstudio/eclipse/README.txt

 Set the Name to "GWT Checks for Tests" (important)
 Set the location to "settings/code-style/gwt-checkstyle-tests.xml".

+------------ GWT dev-jar path ------------
+To run applications against the Eclipse projects for GWT rather than an extracted jar file, you need to tell GWT where to find its native libraries since they won't be in the jar file.
+Using this approach requires building GWT from the command line with ant once to get the files in the proper location, but it doesn't need to be redone unless you change any of the native libraries.

+Window->Preferences->Run/Debug->String Substitution->New...
+Set the Name to "gwt_devjar".
+Set the Value to the approprate path for your install -- for example:
+  <path-to-trunk>\trunk\build\staging\gwt-windows-0.0.0\gwt-dev-windows.jar
+  <path-to-trunk>/trunk/build/staging/gwt-linux-0.0.0/gwt-dev-linux.jar
+  <path-to-trunk>/trunk/build/staging/gwt-mac-0.0.0/gwt-dev-mac.jar
+Description can be left blank.

 == Importing the GWT core projects ==

 1) Import the 'gwt-dev-<platform>' and 'gwt-user' projects